BinaryPhinary/jenkins-slave-build/README.md

 In addition, the Master also has an AWS account tied to it in a secret in the Jenkins UI (not on the cluster) that is used in order to connect to ECR and perform the build.

-The method to do generate and use the secret is below:
+The method to generate and use the secret is below:

  first on the kubernetes node in the cluster do the following:

  aws ecr get-login-password --region <insert your region> | docker login --username AWS --password-stdin  <youraccountname>.dkr.ecr.us-east-1.amazonaws.com

 Then once that is done you can do the following: